-The famous Champs Elysees avenue in Paris are the top high end Paris shopping district.
-In the district, Avenue Montaigne and Rue du Faubourg Saint-Honore concentrate many of the most exclusive French fashion brand shops.
+The Champs-Elysées Avenue is the top high end Paris shopping district.
+In the district, Avenue Montaigne, with Dior flagship store, and Rue du Faubourg Saint-Honoré, with Hermès flagship store, concentrate many exclusive French fashion brand shops.

 Most shops are open 7 days a week from 10am to at least 9 or 10pm (can be 12pm).
 On Sundays, many shops open at 12am.
-The Champs Elysees have mid-size shopping malls, extending the shopping area.
-Visit Elysees 26 (26) with Agatha jewellery and l'Eclaireur fashion, Galeries du Claridge (74) with Annick Goutal perfumes, Fnac, Paul & Shark, Arcades des Champs Elysees (78) with Starbucks.
+The Champs-Elysées have mid-size shopping malls, extending the shopping area.
+Visit Elysées 26 (26), Galeries du Claridge (74) Fnac, Arcades des Champs-Elysées (78).

-Opened in 2005, the store’s design by Carnondale alone is worth a visit, never mind all the beautiful bags, spectacular shoes, couture clothes and exquisite jewels.
-The design concept included demolishing all of the existing interior floor slabs and then wrapping the Champs Elysees shopping avenue inside the building by re-constructing a continuous 4-level spiral of shopping terraces.
+Opened in 2005, the store’s design by Carnondale alone is worth a visit, never mind all the beautiful bags, shoes, couture clothes and exquisite jewels.
+The design concept included demolishing the existing interior floor slabs and wrapping the Champs-Elysées shopping avenue inside the building by re-constructing a continuous 4-level spiral of shopping terraces.
 Visitors never need to walk up or down traditional stairways and are in constant contact with the products and views of Paris.
-The dome of the Art Deco façade rises high above avenue the avenue.
-Listed as a Historical Monument, dating from 1914, the building has only improved with age.
+The dome of the Art Deco facade rises high above the avenue.
+The 1914 building is listed as a Historical Monument.